Aiazt/Aiazt/README.md

 ### Personal GitHub home page 🚀

-Explore interesting and cool projects, stay motivated and have fun tossing and turning ......
+Explore fun and cool projects and stay motivated to explore...

 <!--
 **Aiazt/Aiazt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.